ClementTsang/bottom/README.md

 - `Tab` to group together processes with the same name.
 Disables PID sorting. `dd` will now kill all processes covered by that name.

+- `Ctrl-f` or `/` to open the search widget.

+#### Search Widget

-- `Ctrl-f` or `/` to toggle a search box for finding a process.
-Press `Ctrl-p` or `Ctrl-n` within the search bar widget to switch between searching for PID and name respectively.
-Press `Esc` or `Ctrl-f` to close it.
+- `Ctrl-p` or `Ctrl-n` to switch between searching for PID and name respectively.

+- `Esc` or `Ctrl-f` to close.

+Note that `q` is disabled while in the search widget.

 ### Mouse actions

-- Scrolling with the mouse will scroll through the currently selected list, similar to using the up/down arrow keys.
+- Scrolling with the mouse will scroll through the currently selected list.

 ## Thanks, kudos, and all the like